jeffreykegler/hoonlint/misc/whitespace.md

   CENHEP, and
   TISGAL.

-* KETSIG curries to
+* KETSIG curries with
   CENLUS.

-* KETWUT curries to
+* KETWUT curries with
   BUCCAB and
   LUSLUS.

-* SIGCAB curries to
+* SIGCAB curries with
   BARTIS.

-* SIGFAS curries to
+* SIGFAS curries with
   LUSLUS.

-* SIGLUS curries to
+* SIGLUS curries with
     BARDOT,
     BARTIS, and
     CENLUS.

-* TISBAR curries to
+* TISBAR curries with
   BUCCAB and
   BARTIS.

-* TISCOM curries to
+* TISCOM curries with
   TISCOM.

-* TISDOT curries to
+* TISDOT curries with
   TISLUS.

-* TISGAL curries to
+* TISGAL curries with
   BARTIS,
   CENHEP,
   CENLUS,